yuxuantaoisak/unit_4/Project/README.md

 stored in the browser on the client side, which can be easily changed, causing identity thief if not hashed.
 So my solution to this issue was to change from client to server side by using sessions.

-The code below shows that I could store the current user in the dictionary session. "xxx" [ref 1]
+The code below shows that I could store the current user in the dictionary session.

 ```.py